 Product Description: This product is a postemergence, systemic herbicide with no soil residual activity.
 It is generally non-selective and gives broad-spectrum control of many annual weeds, perennial weeds, woody brush and trees.
-It is formulated as a water-soluble liquid.
-It may be applied through most standard industrial or field sprayers after dilution and thorough mixing with water or other carriers according to label instructions.
+It is formulated as a water-soluble liquid and can be applied using most standard industrial or field sprayers after dilution and thorough mixing with water or other carriers according to label directions.

 Time to Symptoms: This product moves through the plant from the point of foliage contact to and into the root system.
-Visible effects are a gradual wilting and yellowing of the plant, which advances to complete browning of above ground growth and deterioration of underground plant parts.
-Effects are visible on most annual weeds within 2 to 4 days, but on most perennial weeds effects may not be visible for 7 days or more.
+Visible effects are a gradual wilting and yellowing of the plant that advances to complete browning of above ground growth and deterioration of underground plant parts.
+Effects are visible on most annual weeds within 2 to 4 days, but on most perennial weeds, effects may not be visible for 7 or more days.
 Extremely cool or cloudy weather following treatment may slow activity of this product and delay development of visual symptoms.

 Stage of Weeds: Annual weeds are easiest to control when they are small.
 Best control of most perennial weeds is obtained when treatment is made at late growth stages approaching maturity.
-Refer to the “ANNUAL WEEDS”, “PERENNIAL WEEDS” and “WOODY BRUSH AND TREES RATE SECTIONS” for specific weed recommendations.
+Refer to the “ANNUAL WEEDS RATE SECTION”, “PERENNIAL WEEDS RATE SECTION” and “WOODY BRUSH AND TREES RATE SECTION” for more information on specific weeds.

-Always use the higher product application rate within the recommended range when weed growth is heavy or dense or when weeds are growing in an undisturbed (non-cultivated) area.
+Always use the higher product application rate within the given range when weed growth is heavy or dense or when weeds are growing in an undisturbed (non-cultivated) area.

-Reduced weed control may result from treating weeds with disease or insect damage, weeds heavily covered with dust, or weeds under poor growing conditions.
+Reduced weed control may result when treating weeds with disease or insect damage, weeds heavily covered with dust, or weeds under poor growing conditions.

-Cultural Considerations: Reduced control may result when applications are made to annual or perennial weeds that have been mowed, grazed, or cut, and have not been allowed to regrow to the recommended stage for treatment.
+Cultural Considerations: Reduced control may result when application is made to annual or perennial weeds that have been mowed, grazed, or cut, and have not been allowed to re-grow to the specified stage for treatment.

-Spray Coverage: For best results, spray coverage should be uniform and complete.
-Do not spray foliage to the point of run-off.
+Spray Coverage: For best results, spray coverage must be uniform and complete.
+Do not spray foliage to the point of runoff.

 Mode of Action: The active ingredient in this product inhibits an enzyme found only in plants and microorganisms that is essential to the formation of specific amino acids.